ruan-brandao/ruan-brandao.github.io/_i18n/en/_posts/2020-02-04-how-to-make-good-git-commits.markdown

   * [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) by [Chris Beams](https://twitter.com/cbeams)

 If you have any suggestions, questions of feedback about the text you can comment here or reach me on [Twitter](https://twitter.com/RuanBrandao).
 Thank you!

-This text was originally published in my [personal blog](https://ruanbrandao.com.br/2020/02/04/como-fazer-um-bom-commit/).